Losant/losant-templates/application-templates/enocean-iot-starter-kit/README.md

 ![EnOcean Dashboard](./enocean-dashboard.png)

 ## Template Features

 * Dashboard to instantly visualize data from EnOcean IoT Starter Kit sensors.
-* Edge workflows to process and forward EnOcean data to the Losant IoT Platform.
+* Edge workflows to process and forward EnOcean data to the Losant IoT Platform.d
 * Customizable user interface to easily onboard and visualize EnOcean sensors.
-* Docker Compose file to quickly install the [Losant Edge Agent](https://docs.losant.com/edge-compute/edge-agent-installation/) and [EnOcean IoT Connector](https://iot.enocean.com/) on Linux gateways.
+* Docker Compose file to quickly install Losant's [Gateway Edge Agent](https://docs.losant.com/edge-compute/gateway-edge-agent/installation/) and [EnOcean IoT Connector](https://iot.enocean.com/) on Linux gateways.

 ## How it Works

 This template demonstrates a complete sensor-to-cloud solution designed for enterprise smart environments.
 There are several components that work together to seamlessly deliver sensor data from your environment to your IoT applications hosted in the Losant IoT Platform.

 ![EnOcean and Losant Communication Diagram](./enocean-losant-diagram.png)